jakecashion/SWE-3333-Team-Project-9-Pizza-Order-and-Delivery-System/README.md

 # MOM & POP’S Pizzaria’s Pizza System

 This is the SWE 3313 team project to design a pizza order and delivery system for a new "Mom and Pop" style pizza shop.
-The system will manage new customers, take orders, process payments, and contain the restaurant menu.
+The system manages customers, takes orders, processes payments, and tracks inventory.

 ## Team: Stack UnderFlow